AR-k12code/CarlSagan/README.md

 * **retryDelay**: The number of seconds to sleep after a failed request before the next retry.
 It is also the polling interval when waiting for a report to finish.
 * **retryCount**: The number of times a failed request to Cognos will be retried.
 A `retryCount` of -1 will retry forever.
 * **httpTimeout**: The maximum duration of a single request.
 Requests that take longer than this will be considered failed and will be retried based on the value of `retryCount`.
+* **maxAge**: The default maximum age of a cache item in seconds.
+This can be shortened on a per-request basis using the `Cache-Control` header.